klee421/cs32-final-project/README.md

 I updated the script such that it can handle other contracts for other product lines.
 I updated the script such that rows are ordered based on subscription start date.
+I updated the script such that instead of creating a new excel file, import the table into a tab of an existing excel file so that I can automatically run the analytics on the excel spreadsheet (without having to copy the data to the hard-coded cells of the existing spreadsheet).

 ### Work To Be Done